Intersubjectivity and value reproducibility of outcomes of quantum measurements: Discussion

-\ssection{Discussion} Schr\"{o}dinger \cite[p.~329]{Sch35E} argued that a measurement does not ascertain the pre-existing value of the observable and is only required to be repeatable.
+Schr\"{o}dinger \cite[p.~329]{Sch35E} argued that a measurement does not ascertain the pre-measurement value of the observable and is only required to be repeatable.
 Since the inception of quantum mechanics, this view has long been supported as one of the fundamental tenets of quantum mechanics.
-In contrast, we have shown that any probability reproducible measurement indeed ascertains the value that the observable has, whether the repeatability is satisfied or not.
+In contrast, we have shown in the Value Reproducibility Theorem (Theorem \ref{th:2}) that any probability reproducible measurement indeed reproduces the pre-measurement value, whether the repeatability is satisfied or not.

-It is an interesting problem to what extent a probability reproducible measurement of a generalized observable can be value reproducible.
-Theorem 2 in Appendix D answers this question rather surprisingly as that only conventional observables can be measured value-reproducibly.
+It is an interesting problem to what extent a probability reproducible measurement of a `generalized' observable can be value reproducible.
+Theorem \ref{th:4} answers this question rather surprisingly as that only conventional observables can be measured value-reproducibly.
 This suggests a demand for more careful analysis on the notion of observables in foundations of quantum mechanics.
 In this area, generalized probability theory \cite{80OG,Jan14} has recently been studied extensively.
-However, the theory only has the notion of ``generalized'' observable, but does not have the counter part of ``conventional'' observables being value-reproducibly measurable.
+However, the theory only has the notion of `generalized' observable, but does not have the counter part of `conventional' observables being value-reproducibly measurable.